29next/developer-docs/docs/apps/guides/fulfillment-service.md

 ### Sync Product Inventory

-Product's have "stock records" which represent the available stock at a location.
-Typically, a single product has many locations to optimize the fulfillment with [Fulfillment Routing](https://docs.29next.com/features/fulfillment-guide/location-based-routing).
+Products have "stock records" which represent the available physical stock at a fulfillment location.
+Often a single product can be stocked at multiple locations, with [Fulfillment Routing](https://docs.29next.com/features/fulfillment-guide/location-based-routing) governing the order fulfillment location assignment.

 ``` mermaid
 flowchart TD